Performance to price ratio. The higher, the better.

 AMD equivalent

-According to our data, the closest AMD alternative to Titan X Pascal is Radeon RX 5600 OEM, which is slower by 2% and lower by 6 positions in our ranking.
+According to our data, the closest AMD alternative to Titan X Pascal is Radeon RX Vega 56, which is faster by 2% and higher by 5 positions in our ranking.

 Here are some closest AMD rivals to Titan X Pascal: